KevinTrinh1227/Hycord-Client/README.md

 ## Client Features

-Note that the lists below may be outdated.
+NOTE: the lists below may be outdated.
 Please use `/help` inside your server to view an updated commands menu.
 Important: Parameters inside `<>` are required while parameters inside `[]` are optional.

 ### 🔓 Public Commands (No Permissions)